Turtuk in Ladakh – How to Reach, Sightseeing & Tips

 Drive for another 22 kilometers and you will first reach Diskit, the headquarter of Nubra Valley and the largest town here.
 Next in line will be Hunder, famous for its dunes and double humpback camels.

 All this time, Shyok River will be on your right as you continue straight from Hunder for 35 kilometers to reach Thoise.
 It is a military base and the name stands for Transit Halt of Indian Soldiers Enroute.
-Photography is restricted in this area so please be careful with your cameras.
+Next, you will arrive at Bogdang, another village between Hunder and Turtuk.

-You will cross the Shyok River a few times, come across a handful of houses on the way, see some tiny settlements and reach Chalunka.
+You will cross the Shyok River a few times, come across a handful of houses on the way, see some tiny settlements, and reach Chalunka.
 Until 1971, this village was the last village on the Indian side of the border.

 Leh to Turtuk Bus

 A Bus for Turtuk leaves Leh every Saturday at 6 AM.
 Fare per person is Rs.
-316. This bus will pass through Khardung La, Khardung, Khalsar, Diskit, Hunder and Thoise.
+316. This bus will pass through Khardung La, Khardung, Khalsar, Diskit, Hunder, and Thoise.

-If you got down at Khalsar, you can use this Bus to travel to Panamik as well.
 The problem, however, is that this Bus is only once a week, on Saturdays.
 So if you cannot plan your itinerary in a similar manner, you cannot travel by this bus.

 Also Read: Leh to Nubra Valley Bus service – Fare, Schedule & Timings